 It is composed of 2 tabs sensitive to different filters.
 The first tab is devoted to a detailed view by modality according to the variables selected.
 The second tab shows the geographical location of the various buildings.

 On each of these tabs, we find within the header, 4 key indicators predicted for the year 2016: Total energy consumption,total greenhouse gas emissions, average energy consumption andaverage greenhouse gas emissions.
-Below each indicator is the percentage increase or decrease compared to 2015.
+Below each of these indicators is the percentage increase or decrease compared with 2015.

 As we can see in Appendix 1, the negative percentages of the 4 indicators in the heading for all buildings (comparing the figures predicted for 2016 with those for 2015) indicate that we will fall short of our target (consumption and emissions lower than the previous year).
 It is therefore possible toadjust the data for the explanatory variables in order toobtain a differentemissions and consumption trajectory and achieve these future targets.

-Conclusion of our strategic CSR projection for a real estate portfolio
+Conclusion of our strategic CSR projection for a property portfolio

 However, we recognize that the presentation of results, while technical, must be accessible to a diverse audience.
 We’re committed to making this powerful technology simpler and more straightforward, demonstrating that data science can be understood and applied by everyone, regardless of their level of familiarity with the field.